About Nicola

 Nicola Chester is a writer and an activist for nature, and has been called an ‘early, female pioneer of the new nature writing’ (Dominic Couzens).
 She and her family are tenants in an estate workers cottage at the heart of the North Wessex Downs.

 She is the author of the award-winning memoir On Gallows Down: Place, Protest and Belonging (Chelsea Green, 2021) and RSPB Spotlight: Otters (Bloomsbury, 2014) which was the first in an exciting, new series on iconic British wildlife.
-Nicola’s writing also features in Wild Service Anthology, ed., by Nick Hayes and Jon Moses, all four Seasons books (Elliott and Thompson for The Wildlife Trusts, edited by Melissa Harrison), Red Sixty-Seven (BTO), Women On Nature (Unbound, edited by Katharine Norbury), and The Bedside Guardian 2022.
+Nicola’s writing also features in many anthologies, including Wild Service by Nick Hayes & Jon Moses, all four Seasons books (Elliott and Thompson for The Wildlife Trusts, edited by Melissa Harrison), Red Sixty-Seven (BTO), Women On Nature (Unbound, edited by Katharine Norbury), Under the Changing Skies: The Best of the Guardian’s Country Diary, 2018-2024 & The Book of Bogs, edited by Anna Chilvers and Clare Shaw.

-Nicola has also written for BBC Wildlife Magazine, Caught by the River, The Clearing, Country Living, Slightly Foxed and The Wildlife Trusts, among others.
+Nicola has also written for BBC Wildlife Magazine, Caught by the River, The Clearing, The Museum of English Rural Life, Country Living, Slightly Foxed and The Wildlife Trusts, among others.
 She wrote for many years for the RSPB’s Junior and Youth Magazines, inspiring many of today’s young wildlife campaigners.

-Nicola writes to bear witness and to engage, move and reconnect people with nature in the hope they will then care enough to help stem its catastrophic loss.
-She is also a secondary school librarian, and never misses a chance to campaign for nature.
+Nicola writes to bear witness and to engage, make connections, move and reconnect people with nature in the hope they will then care enough to help stem its catastrophic loss.
+She is a (recently former) secondary school librarian, and never misses a chance to campaign for nature and people.

 ReWild Yourself Champion 2024